This page provides examples of recent Creative Heritage projects commissioned by clients from the:

 CLIENT: NOTTINGHAM CITY COUNCIL

 Kate Dickson was pleased to support Council officers during the development phase of a project to establish a Townscape Heritage programme for Carrington Street in Nottingham city centre.
-Building on a successful round 1 application to the Heritage Lottery Fund, the Creative Heritage team undertook condition surveys, costings and valuation exercises to determine a ‘detailed scheme plan’ for potential third party projects.
+Building on a successful round 1 application to the National Lottery Heritage Fund, the Creative Heritage team undertook condition surveys, costings and valuation exercises to determine a ‘detailed scheme plan’ for potential third party projects.

 Mentoring, monitoring and expert advice